Tenzin (The Legend of Korra): Creation and conception

 Tenzin was envisioned to link The Legend of Korra with the series’ prequel, Avatar: The Last Airbender.
 Tenzin is one of three major characters in The Legend of Korra (Korra and Lin Beifong being the other two) who has a direct association with major characters in Avatar: The Last Airbender.
 Aang and Katara are the character's parents, while Sokka is his uncle.
-Tenzin was also envisaged to carry on his father's Aang's legacy and to serve as a spiritual mentor to the new Avatar, Korra.
+Tenzin was also envisaged to carry on his father Aang's legacy and to serve as a spiritual mentor to the new Avatar, Korra.
 His clothing, which is similar to Avatar Aang's, was designed to reflect his heritage as both an Air Nomad and as the previous Avatar's son.

 Tenzin's siblings, Kya and Bumi, were originally intended to be airbenders as well.
 However this was later revised, with Kya reworked as a waterbender and Bumi initially a non-bender.
 Tenzin's design was very difficult to keep consistent as the animators had difficulty with consistently drawing the character's nose correctly.
-At the time of these series initial production in 2011 the reigning Dalai Lama's name was Tenzin Gyatso.
+At the time of the series's initial production in 2011 the reigning Dalai Lama's name was Tenzin Gyatso.
 However it is unclear if the creators named the character after Gyatso.

 Tenzin was beaten profusely in the season three finale, causing some fans to believe the character had been killed, only for him to later be revealed alive.
 Series co-creator Michael Dante DiMartino stated that he and Bryan Konietzko never talked of killing the character off.
-Konietzko explained the reason the "full beatdown" was not seen was because it could not be shown and attributed fans thinking the character would die was due to the death of the Earth Queen earlier in the season.
+Konietzko explained the reason the "full beatdown" was not seen was because it could not be shown and attributed fans thinking the character would die to the death of the Earth Queen earlier in the season.